 In Rodgers' first of two meetings with Peyton Manning, the Packers superstar beat the two-time Super Bowl winner in a 34-14 win against Indy in 2008.
 Manning repaid Rodgers with a 29-10 defeat as a member of the Broncos in 2015.

 Rodgers has since failed to earn a win against Indianapolis.
 In his last three games, Rodgers has lost by less than a touchdown each time.

 Rodgers vs. the Las Vegas Raiders

 The Raiders are one of three franchises that have never beaten Rodgers.
 The Cleveland Browns (0-3) and New York Jets (0-3) are also winless against him.

 Last season, Rodgers achieved one of his greatest games against the Raiders in a Week 7 contest.
 For the first time in his career, he earned a perfect passer rating, as he threw for 429 yards, five touchdowns, and rushed for another score.

 Rodgers vs. the Minnesota Vikings

 The NFC North rival that has caused Rodgers the most trouble is Minnesota.
-The Vikings own a 9-15-1 record against Rodgers, while the Lions and Bears are a combined 10-38 against the Packers signal caller.
+The Vikings own a 10-16-1 record against Rodgers.

 Rodgers went head to head with his Packers predecessor, Brett Favre, four times while Favre played in Minnesota.
 Rodgers lost both matchups in 2009 and won both the following season.